-Martin Gusy joined Cozen O’Connor’s New York office in 2013 as the chair of the firm’s International Arbitration Practice Group.
+Martin Gusy is chair of the firm's International Arbitration Practice Group.
 He has more than a decade of international dispute resolution, litigation and corporate experience.
 Martin focuses on international arbitration and complex cross-border litigation involving private parties and sovereigns.
-He also advises on corporate matters for European businesses entering and operating in the U.S. marketplace.
+Martin also advises on corporate matters for European businesses entering and operating in the U.S. marketplace.

 Martin primarily represents European and North American clients with interests spanning the globe, from New York to Paris, London to Frankfurt, Vienna to Zurich, and Sao Paulo to Singapore.
 Martin has worked in a broad range of substantive areas, including technology, energy, manufacturing, pharmaceuticals, chemicals, insurance, intellectual property, construction, mining, and oil and gas.
 He has deep experience in high-stakes cross-border commercial disputes under all major institutional sets of rules and has represented industry leaders in hundred-million-dollar ICSID arbitrations against sovereign states.